alpha-unito/streamflow/CONTRIBUTING.md

 # Contribute to StreamFlow

-As a first step, get StreamFlow from [GitHub](https://github.com/alpha-unito/streamflow)
+As a first step, clone StreamFlow from [GitHub](https://github.com/alpha-unito/streamflow)
 ```bash
 git clone git@github.com:alpha-unito/streamflow.git
 ```

-Then, you can install all the required packages using the `pip install` command.
+Then, install all the required packages using the `pip install` command

 ```bash
 cd streamflow
 pip install -r requirements.txt
 ```

-Finally, you can install StreamFlow with the following command
+Finally, install StreamFlow with the following command
 ```
 pip install .
 ```